sharedgithub/myTestRepo/J.md

   public abstract void color(); // abstract methods ends with semi colon

 }
 * since the static things are class level things and member functions and instance variable are object level.
 Abstract can not be used with static.
-Also abstract can not be final and private since subclass wont be able to override them to implement the methods.
+Also abstract method can not be final and private since subclass wont be able to override them to implement the methods.

 * the first concrete subclass has to implement all the declared abstract method of the super class.